Last updated on .

 History

 The palace was built by Sultan Abdülaziz between 1863 and 1867.
 The architect was Ottoman Armenian Sarkis Balyan (1835-1899).
 The outer walls of the main building were made of marble and the inner walls and roof were made of wood.
-The palace buildings are spread out between central Beşiktaş and Ortaköy.
+The palace buildings are spread out between the neighborhoods of Beşiktaş and Ortaköy.
 They’re best seen from the Bosporus.

 Çırağan Palace